Ewing family (Dallas)

 The Ewing family is the fictional family of the American prime time soap opera Dallas and its 2012 revival, as well as the foundation of the spin-off series Knots Landing.
 In the original series of Dallas, the Ewings own and run Southfork Ranch and the oil giant Ewing Oil; in the revival series, Ewing Oil is replaced by Ewing Global, formerly Ewing Energies.
 Knots Landing features the large corporation of Gary Ewing Enterprises.

 Family members

-Characters in bold have appeared on the revival series.